CPF: The Bedrock Of The Singapore Dream

 - This single dollar will lock in the retirement age for your account which is also tied to the age where you can have penalty free withdrawals from the SRS account.

-- And currently this is 62 years old.
-Next year it’s increasing to 63 and slowly to 65 over the next few years.
-So skip out on buying a KitKat today and open a SRS Account.
+- And currently, this is 62 years old. and it will go up gradually from 62 to 65 by 2030.
+So skip out on buying a KitKat today and open an SRS Account.

 What on earth is this SRS account?